Breaking Wolfpack3 News

 Thanks be to God, our Father, for the gift of His son, Jesus Christ, and for the gifts of each of our own children!

-Timothy, age 20, Life Scout, an expert on WWII, played ice hockey (Go NOVA Cool Cats!), skis, plays chess, enjoys the Trebuchet and Gaming Clubs and an occasional pick up floor hockey game at school.
+Timothy, age 21, former PSU student, Life Scout, an expert on WWII, played ice hockey (Go NOVA Cool Cats!), skis, plays chess, enjoys all sorts of MMPORG games, and avid collector of MTG cards.
 He wants to be a scientist or engineer someday.
 Tim is gifted and has mood & anxiety disorders, Asperger's, dysgraphia, and ADD.
-He is currently living in a community-based therapeutic setting and enrolled full time as a Penn State student: the third generation in our family to become a Nittany Lion!
+He is currently living in a community-based therapeutic setting.

-Christopher, age 17, a Star Scout in Troop 32 and Venture Crew 321's Vice President, is an enthusiastic young man who lives with great zeal for all the blessings in life.
-He has gotten several gold medals at state level competition in Special Olympics, and has played Challenger Baseball for 9 seasons.
+Christopher, age 18, a Star Scout in Troop 339 and Venture Crew 321's Vice President, is an enthusiastic young man who lives with great zeal for all the blessings in life.
+He has gotten several gold medals at state level competition in Special Olympics, and has played Challenger Baseball for 10 seasons.
 He is an active member of the Best Buddies club at school.
-Chris loves puzzles, mylar balloons, race cars, anything with lights and sirens, and airplanes.
+Chris loves cooking and baking (and eating!), race cars, anything with lights and sirens, and airplanes.
 He enjoys googling his latest interests, including hot tubs, recumbent bikes, carpet/floor cleaners, automatic toilets, and more.
+His favorite music is anything with a good beat and he can often be overheard singing Bon Jovi in the shower.
 He has microcephaly (by history) with Dandy Walker Variant, Autism, Eosinophilic Esophagitis, cognitive disabilities, mild cerebral palsy, a disorder of the hypothalamus, severe ADHD, multiple severe food allergies, and more.

-Rachel, age 15, is our energetic girl.
-She likes to sing, practice her percussion skills, draw pictures, read, "write" music, and do anything that her brothers are doing at the moment (to their great consternation! =D ), which is why she also played ice hockey with the Cool Cats.
-Rachel has earned several medals in state level competition through Special Olympics in Athletics, Alpine Skiing, and Tennis.
+Rachel, age 16, is our energetic and enthusiastic young lady.
+She plays percussion in the high school marching band, enjoys movies and Angry Birds, and enjoys spending time with good friends.
+She also played ice hockey with the Cool Cats, earned several medals in state level competition through Special Olympics in Athletics, Alpine Skiing, Softball, and Tennis.
 Like Chris, Rachel has microcephaly, cognitive disabilities, mild CP, mild sensory integration dysfunction, ADHD, but also has scoliosis, slight hearing and vision impairments, PCOS, migraines, and more.
-She enjoys playing Challenger Baseball in the spring, and has played Soccer, Bocce, and Softball with Special Olympics, in addition to the SO sports in which she competes.
-Rachel is also in Venturing and is the Secretary for Crew 321.
+She plays Challenger Baseball with Chris, and is the Secretary for Venturing Crew 321.